The Big Picture on What Happens If Your Tenant Goes To Jail:

 No landlord thinks their tenant will end up in prison.
 And yet.

-Rental properties come with plenty of upsides, like consistent passive income and investing in an asset that is likely to appreciate in value over time.
-But they come with their fair share of risks and downsides too, mostly centered around people.
-From bad contractors to professional tenants or simply unreliable renters, landlords often get stuck holding the bag when the people around them mess up.
+Rental properties offer plenty of upsides, like consistent passive income and investing in an asset that is likely to appreciate in value over time.
+But they also come with their fair share of risks and downsides, mostly centered around people.
+From bad contractors to professional tenants or unreliable renters, landlords often get stuck holding the bag when the people around them mess up.

 If you think your renter is incarcerated, you’re likely wondering what to do if your tenant goes to jail.
 Fortunately, there’s a simple procedure you should follow in this surprisingly common event.
 Follow this step-by-step guide to learn what to do if your tenant goes to jail.

-What to Do if Your Tenant Goes to Jail: a Step-by-Step Guide
+What Happens If My Tenant Goes to Jail: a Step-by-Step Guide

 As a landlord, you can and should avoid jailbound tenants through some simple prevention tactics.
-A good tenant screening service can do wonders here, as the most accurate predictor for future crimes is (drum roll) a past history of committing crimes.
-You should also include a lease clause stating that criminal activity or a felony conviction constitute grounds for eviction.
+A good tenant screening service can do wonders here, as the most accurate predictor for future crimes is (drum roll) a history of committing crimes.
+You should also include a lease clause stating that criminal activity or a felony conviction constitutes grounds for eviction.
+Some due diligence is better than asking your tenant, “What happens to your apartment when you go to jail?”

-But even the most prepared landlord may still find themselves in this situation.
-If you do, here are the steps you can take to protect yourself.
+However, even the most prepared landlords may still be in this situation.
+If you do, here are the steps to protect yourself.

 Step 1: Confirm Your Tenant Is in Jail

-First things first: make sure your tenant is actually incarcerated.
-You may do this by getting in touch with other tenants or their listed contacts on their lease agreement and then confirm with your local or state database.
+First things first: make sure your tenant is incarcerated.
+You may do this by contacting other tenants or the contacts listed on their lease agreement and confirming with your local or state database.

 From there, communication is key.
-Your options are limited here, but you should be able to get your desired outcome if you tread carefully.
+Your options are limited here, but you can achieve your desired outcome if you tread carefully.

 Step 2: Get in Touch with Your Tenant

-Once you know for sure your tenant is actually in prison, you need to reach out to them or another tenant on the lease, if there is one.
+Once you know your tenant is in prison, you must contact them or another tenant on the lease, if there is one.

-You may be able to speak to them through their lawyer or through a third party who is in contact with them.
+You may be able to speak to them through their lawyer or a third party who is in contact with them.
 Try to avoid calling their workplace or other contacts.
-But if you have to, refrain from directly mentioning that you think your tenant is in jail — just say you’re looking to get in touch with them, and see if they’re able to provide you with any information.
+But if you have to, refrain from directly mentioning that you think your tenant is in jail — just say you’re looking to contact them and see if they can provide you with any information.

 Communicating with your tenant will help determine the next steps you need to take.
-Here’s some questions to ask your tenant:
+Here are some questions to ask your tenant:

 • Do you know how long you will be in custody?